 There’s no big difference between Eddystone and iBeacon when it comes to this issue, provided that you’re only broadcasting one frame type.
 As you add more and longer broadcasts, the battery draw increases.

-Eddystone beacons, like any other BLE beacons, broadcast a radio signal based on Bluetooth Low Energy.
+Eddystone beacons, like any other Bluetooth LE beacons, broadcast a radio signal based on Bluetooth Low Energy.
 A smartphone, in order to recognize and understand this signal, needs to have Bluetooth enabled.

 Our SKDs support background monitoring right now.
 According to Google, there will be a native support for that with the release of Google Play services update (v7.8).